jacopofar/neuraltalk2-web/README.md

 Usage
 =======

+If you just want to try caption an image, visit http://localhost:5000 and click or drag a file on the "drag files here to upload", then wait a few seconds and the caption will appear below.
+There's a known bug that requires to reload the page to caption another image.

 You can use the command line or the web interface, depending on your needs.

 The web interface is useful to integrate captioning in other applications, just by calling a few endpoints.

 In any case you will need a model file, see the [neuraltalk2 page](https://github.com/karpathy/neuraltalk2) for that.